 So, proper engine cooling is at the same level of importance as proper engine lubrication (engine oil).

 If you’re interested in exactly how the coolant system works, click here for a great explanation on Wikipedia.

 OVERHEATING CAR SYMPTOMS

-- The temperature gauge needle starts rapidly moving over the middle: first and most obvious sign.
+- The temperature gauge needle starts rapidly moving over the middle: the first and most obvious sign.
 Always pay attention to the gauge while driving as this enables you to act on time and perhaps prevent engine damage.

 - Lack of power: once the overheating starts, you’ll notice pretty soon that the car is losing power.
 It is simultaneous with the engine temperature going up.